180D-FW-2021/Team8/Assets/ChoppingAssets/README.md

 # Fry Fry Assets

-Various assets specific to the Fry Fry minigame and its scene
+Various visual assets specific to the Fry Fry minigame and its scene